pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

 class HelloWorldServiceFactory extends components.Factory
 ```

-Next, in the factory’s constructor, we’ll be registering descriptors and their corresponding component types.
+Next, in the factory's constructor, we'll be registering descriptors and their corresponding component types.

 ```typescript
 constructor() {